Sserra90/Bulldog/README.md

 Log.d("PREFS", UserSettings().toString())
 ````

-If no name is specified in @Bulldog annotation, the generated class will have the name of the specification object prefixed with Bulldog.
+If no name is specified in @Bulldog annotation, the generated class will have the name of the spec object prefixed with Bulldog.

 # Read values
 Just access object property like a normal object